-[Edit: I have since added extra language support to this font, and it is now available for download at odibeesans.com]
+[Edit: I have since added extra language support and a refined design to this font, which is now available for download at odibeesans.com]

 I’m a huge fan of Adam Savage’s One Day Builds.
 At the beginning of the day he starts with a pile of materials, and ends up holding something that he once coveted (this one is my favourite).
 So with this in mind, and with a day off this week, I set myself a challenge;

 Create an entirely new font, from scratch, and submit it to Google Fonts in under 24 hours.

 I had a couple of letters already sketched out in my notebook.
 I wanted to create a tall, sans-serif, display font that could be used in posters, or large scale artwork.
 In my early days at Men’s Health, I would have to use fonts like ‘Tungsten’ or ‘Heron‘, which were terrible for chunks of body copy, but amazing when used in headlines, or for promotional material (which was my main job there).
 This was the style I set out to create.

 Starting at 1pm on Wednesday, I went straight to Adobe Illustrator with the two or three letter styles I had sketched out.
 I set up five grid lines on my artboard, one each for the descender line, baseline, x-height, cap height and ascender line.
 I then decided on a width for the capital letters, and from there, the thickness of the stem (e.g. the width of the letter I).
 I did a lot of research on letter proportions and ratios and actually measured some existing fonts, working out how the lowercase letters should relate to the caps.
 From here, I made some rules:

 Lowercase width = 3/4 capital letter width